houtianze/rest-replayer/README.md

 You can use it to mock API servers that are unstable/changing from time to time instead of creating mock response manually each time.

-(Proxy support is through the npm package global-agent, read its npm page for more infomation)
+(Proxy support is through the npm package global-agent, read its [github page](https://github.com/gajus/global-agent) for more infomation)

 ## Basic usage